-There is an old saying: Where the lion’s skin will not reach, there you must patch it out with the fox’s.
-One must admire the courage of the deep-roaring lion, and also the artful planning of the fox.
-However many foxes sow their own undoing, for they know too well that they are cunning, and from their pride they forget that there is such a thing as being too clever.
+There is a saying: Where the lion’s skin will not reach, there you must patch it out with the fox’s.
+One must admire both the courage of the deep-roaring lion and the artful planning of the fox.
+But many foxes sow their own undoing, for they know too well that they are cunning, and from their pride they forget that there is such a thing as being too clever.

 ~ ~ ~